Birds by Song Course Schedule

 7:30 Fort Hill – Bird Songs of the Deep Forest.
 We will depart for the largest, oldest grandest contiguous forest in all of southern Ohio—the 1400-acre Fort Hill, managed by the Arc on behalf of the Ohio Historical Society.
 Here you will learn the sounds of quintessential summer – the grosbeaks, vireos, flycatchers and warblers of what was once Ohio’s dominant ecosystem – the mature deciduous forest with its high closed canopy and dimly lit forest floor.
 Fort Hill also has another claim to fame – its 2000 year old Native American Earthworks.

-3:30 More Deep Forest Birds — Gods Country and Black Gum Woods.
+3:30 More Deep Forest Birds — Maude’s Cedar Narrows and optionally, Black Gum Woods.
 As the summer heat of mid-day begins to decline, the birds become active again and often resume their singing.
 Black Gum Woods and Gods Country are deep closed-canopy forests lining the lush corridor of the Rocky Fork Gorge.

 Evening Program: Bird Songs of the Grasslands.
 Prior to Native American and European agriculture in Ohio, Ohio boasted open native grasslands – often referred to today as prairies – which were inhabited by a host of interesting bird species.
-Most of these birds have managed to adapt with various degrees of success to our abandoned farm fields, pastures, and small prairie remnants.
+Most of these birds have managed to adapt with various degrees of success and failure to our abandoned farm fields, pastures, and small prairie remnants; many are now rare due to reduced habitat.
 The songs of grassland birds are much different in ambience than the songs of the forest.
 Once you learn them you will find a “fourth” dimension added to your grassland outings.
 Once familiar, these songs that are sometimes so beautiful they will make your heart ache as you pay witness the earth’s songs of sunlight and wind.

-7:00 Seip Earthworks –Our First Introduction to Grassland Birds.
+After Breakfast: Seip Earthworks – Our First Introduction to Grassland Birds.
 We will depart for Seip Earthworks, a 2000 year old Native American earthwork complex just east of Bainbridge, roughly 8 miles away.
 Seip Mound contains large expanses of post agricultural fields between Highway 50 and Paint Creek.
 For unknown reason, these fields are some of the richest in our region for a high diversity of grassland birds, some of them quite rare.

-3:30 Ridgeview Farm—“Old Farm” Grassland Birds.
-As the sun inches back toward the horizon, we will brave the sun and the heat once again in the open grasslands of Ridgeview Farm, a region of the Highlands Nature Sanctuary that has been out of agriculture for over 15 years.
-As such, it is a “typical” old farm, and an excellent place to learn birds common to this kind of habitat.
-If you are lucky, we may see a barn owl in the barn, and see bluebirds and tree swallows claiming their nest boxes, as well as a non-avian attraction: an education orchard for the American Chestnut and other chestnut species of the world.
+After Dinner: Field Trip to Ridgeview Farm: As the sun inches back toward the horizon, we will head out to the open grasslands and forest edges of Ridgeview Farm, a region of the Highlands Nature Sanctuary that has been out of agriculture for over 25 years.
+This preserve is now a model for old farm biodiversity restoration, permaculture and forest gardening.
+It is an excellent place to learn birds common to these kinds of habitat.

-7:30 Kamelands – Birds in the Transition Zones.
+After Breakfast Kamelands – Review of all Habitats.
 We will depart for Kamelands, a loop trail at the Highlands Nature Sanctuary threading its way along cedar-clad old fields, and narrow corridors of deep forest that line the Rocky Fork Gorge.
-The old field habitats and edge habitats of the Kamelands Trails will reveal to you an entirely new collection of birds adapted to these niches.
+The old field, edges and deep forest habitats of the Kamelands Trails will allow us to review everything we have learned this week.

-5:00 Kamama Prairie.
+4:00 Kamama Prairie.
 We will depart for Kamama Prairie Preserve, owned and managed by the Arc of Appalachia Preserve System.
 Kamama is one of Ohio’s best prairie remnants, and protects one of the rarest prairie communities.
 The preserve has over 40 plant species on Ohio’s endangered species list, a phenomenal number for one location.
-The preserve is a great place to review birds of the grasslands, and it is rare to go to Kamama and not go home with something special on your checklist.
+The preserve is a great place to review birds of the edge and grassland habitats, and it is rare to go to Kamama and not go home with something special on your checklist.

 7:30 Picnic Dinner at Kamama Prairie